NVIDIA/NeMo/docs/source/nemo_text_processing/text_normalization.rst

 For example,
 `"at 10:00"` -> `"at ten o'clock"`
-and `"it weighs 10kg"` -> `"it weights ten kilograms"`.
+and `"it weighs 10kg."` -> `"it weights ten kilograms ."`.

-NeMo Text Normalization is based on WFST-grammars :cite:`textprocessing-norm-zhang2021nemo`.
-We also provide a deployment route to C++ using Sparrowhawk -- an open-source version of Google Kestrel :cite:`textprocessing-norm-ebden2015kestrel`.
+NeMo Text Normalization :cite:`textprocessing-norm-zhang2021nemo` is based on WFST-grammars :cite:`textprocessing-norm-Mohri2009`.
+We also provide a deployment route to C++ using `Sparrowhawk <https://github.com/google/sparrowhawk>`_ :cite:`textprocessing-norm-sparrowhawk` -- an open-source version of Google Kestrel :cite:`textprocessing-norm-ebden2015kestrel`.
 See :doc:`Text Procesing Deployment <../tools/text_processing_deployment>` for details.